upmaru/memovee-tama/tmdb-movie-browsing/querying.md

     }
     ```

+- **Examples of correct query formation:**
+  - User asks: "Can you show me movies that take place in someone's mind?"
+  - **CORRECT query**: `"movies set inside a character's mind, dream world, subconscious, or mental landscape"`
+  - **WRONG query**: `"movies set inside a character's mind, dream world, subconscious, or mental landscape (e.g., Inside Out, Inception, Eternal Sunshine of the Spotless Mind)"`
+  - User asks: "Movies like Blade Runner"
+  - **CORRECT query**: `"movies like Blade Runner with cyberpunk themes, dystopian future settings, noir atmosphere"`

 - Step 2: Use the `search-index_query-and-sort-based-search` to apply sorting or filtering based on the results from Step 1 in combination with the next part of the user's query.
     ```json
       {
         "body": {